iamrafiul/AWS-S3-Wrapper-using-Boto3/README.md

-# Amazon AWS S3 experiment using Boto3
+# Amazon AWS S3 wrapper using Boto3

 ## Introduction
 This is an example of using Boto3, AWS API for python, for creating S3(Simple Storage Service) bucket(s) as well as uploading/downloading/deleting files from bucket(s).